microsoft/Codex-CLI/README.md

 | `show config` | Shows the current configuration of your interaction with the model |
 | `set <config-key> <config-value>` | Sets the configuration of your interaction with the model |
 | `unlearn` | Unlearns the last two lines of input-output from the model |

+## Context file system

+All contexts are loaded from the `contexts` folder.
+There are some shell defaults that we have added to get you started.

+You can create your own contexts using the multi-turn feature and the `save context` command.
+Otherwise, you can simply paste in your favorite prompt files into the `contexts` folder and load them in using the `load context <filename>` command.

+One important thing to consider is that if you add a new context, keep the multi-turn mode on to avoid our automatic defaulting (added to keep faulty contexts from breaking your experience).

+You can change the default context from our shell defaults to your context file inside `src\prompt_file.py`.

 ## Troubleshooting